 Prioritise your debts by interest rate and not total amount

 If you have multiple sources of debt, it is easy to get overwhelmed by the various interest rates and EMI plans.
 Moreover, the tendency to view all debt as one massive unit can make repayments seem intimidating and unmanageable.
 During such times, it helps to ladder your debts, that is, prioritise them according to interest rate.

 Paying off debts with the highest interest rate first, or directing more money towards those accounts rather than the low-interest debts, ensures that you’re not saddled with large amounts of interest in the long term.

 Make repayments every month

 Irrespective of how many debts you’re repaying at a time, and how important one debt may seem in comparison to another, it is important to remember that a little goes a long way.
 Make regular repayments towards each one of your debts.
-Not only will this chip away at it slowly and steadily, but it will also reflect well on your credit report and CIBIL score.
+Not only will it reduce your financial liabilities, but it will also reflect well on your credit report and CIBIL score.